The Possible Link Between Mesothelioma and HIV/AIDS

 Individual case studies have illustrated that patients with HIV may develop mesothelioma, either without any asbestos exposure or rapidly after being exposed.
 Researchers need to have a better understanding of this connection, but it is currently believed that the suppression of the immune system and damage caused to it by HIV is what makes someone more susceptible to this and other cancers.

 What Are HIV and AIDS?

 HIV stands for human immunodeficiency virus and is also the name for the infection caused by this virus.
 HIV is transmitted sexually, through blood, and from mother to child during pregnancy, childbirth, or breast feeding.
-It attacks and damages the immune system once in the body and impedes the body’s ability to fight off other pathogens and illnesses.
+Once in the body, it attacks and damages the immune system and impedes the body’s ability to fight off other illnesses and pathogens.

 Cancer in Patients with HIV

 A connection between HIV and certain cancers has already been established.
 For instance, Kaposi’s sarcoma is a type of cancer that is extremely rare in people without HIV.
 It is, however, common in people who are HIV positive.
-This kind of cancer attacks the walls of blood vessels and causes pink and red lesions on the skin and inside the mouth.
+This kind of cancer attacks the walls of blood vessels and causes red and pink lesions on the skin and inside the mouth.